AlexanderGS0x/blockchain-developer-bootcamp-final-project-/README.md

 This dApp will be backed by 2 smart contracts

-1. [Market.sol](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/api/contracts/Market.sol) - NFT representing the ownership of an item on the blockchain, linking to metadata on ipfs, via Pinata sdk
+1. [Market.sol](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/api/contracts/Market.sol) - NFT representing the ownership of an item on the blockchain, linking to metadata on IPFS
 2. [NFT.sol](https://github.com/gambinish/blockchain-developer-bootcamp-final-project/blob/main/api/contracts/NFT.sol) - Smart contract where users can enter buy/sell an NFT.
 Smart contract will hold title and funds in escrow until transaction is approved via MetaMask.

 ## Tech Stack: